talmobi/passlint/README.md

 # passlint

-Parse a small subset of absolute errors
+Parse a small subset of absolute errors - if this fails your code is definitely not going to work, probably.

 AKA an eslintrc that looks like this: